Bachelor of Science in Biology

 - Molecular Biology: Molecular Biology studies the structures and functions vital to life at the molecular and cellular level (Studies at the Biozentrum)

 - Animal and Plant Sciences: Animal and Plant Sciences investigates organisms, populations and aspects of both cell and developmental biology.
-(Studies at the Department of Environmental Sciences)

 - Integrative Biology: Integrative Biology is a combination of these two directions.

 The Bachelor of Science in Biology takes three years.
 In the first-year basic studies course you will acquire the scientific fundamentals needed for your more specialized advanced studies in the following years.
 The basic studies course is the same for all biology students.
 In the second year of study, an initial differentiation into one of the three majors begins.
 The third bachelor year at the Biozentrum is highly practice-oriented: You undertake research in four six-week block courses.

 You can find out first hand from two Bachelor's students about how it is to study at the Biozentrum in their interviews.